-You can practice how to fill the cell as shown in Fig. 2iii.
+You can practice filling the cell as shown in Fig. 2.
 The tip of the pipette is placed at the edge of the overlapping ITO glasses and the cavity is filled by capillary action.
-There should be no air bubbles present once the cell is filled.
+There should be no air bubbles present once the cell is filled

-Fig.2 Building the Stark Cell

-Two ITO glasses are arranged such that the ITO coatings are facing each other; Kapton film spacers (in yellow) are placed on one slide so that two thirds of the slides overlap and the final third is exposed for electrical contact.

-The slides are held in place by clips.
+Fig 2-ii The slides are held in place by clips.

-The sample is introduced by pipette.
+Fig 2-iii The sample is introduced by pipette.

-iv) The finished Stark cell.
+Fig 2-iv The finished Stark cell.

 Stark Spectrometer Setup